NethServer/docs/administrator-manual/en/firewall.rst

 To display the list of active policies click on the :guilabel:`Policies` button inside the :guilabel:`Rules` page.

-Policies can be changed from :guilabel:`Settings` page (default policy for green zones) and from :guilabel:`Rules` page creating very specific rules between zones.
+Policies can be changed from :guilabel:`Rules` page to create specific rules between zones and from :guilabel:`Settings` page (to define the default policy for green zones).

 .. _firewall-settings-section: